tldr-pages/tldr/pages/linux/dysk.md

 # dysk

-> Display filesystem information in a pretty table.
+> Display filesystem information in a table.
 > More information: <https://dystroy.org/dysk>.

 - Get a standard overview of your usual disks: